top of page

 • No WHERE Clause: Unlike the DELETE statement, the DROP statement does not require a WHERE clause because it removes the entire table without conditions.
 This means you will lose all the data related to that wish list.

-Truncating Records in the Database
+Truncating a Table in the Database

 Imagine you are a customer on Amazon who eagerly awaits special promotions for festive occasions like Christmas or Black Friday.
 You take advantage of various discounts and offers that Amazon provides during these special days.
 However, once the promotions end, Amazon needs to manage the backend data efficiently.